TeoTech2/waveEquation/README.md

+How does one implement the Finite Elements Method for solving the wave equation and biharmonic equation numerically?

 # Biharmonic Wave Equation in Mathematica

 A numerical solution for the biharmonic wave equation using finite difference methods in Mathematica.